Exploring Military Opportunities for Seniors: A Comprehensive Guide

 Opportunities: Analyzing complex information, making informed decisions in security-related professions.

 While these are a few of the GS categories, there are thousands of jobs available to choose from.
-Try exploring USAJOBS for opportunities that aline with your skill sets!
+Try exploring USAJOBS for opportunities that align with your skill sets!

 Armed Forces Civilian Jobs with Per Diem Benefits: Adding Perks to the Mix